-(a) Extra material, mentioned in the Mark Scheme, which reinforces the correct answer or in itself constitutes an alternative correct answer: this is acceptable and is not penalised (b) Extra material which constitutes an alternative answer, but which is not explicitly mentioned in the Mark Scheme: the Examiner needs to decide, by consulting the transcript and the Team Leader if necessary, whether the alternative answer constitutes: (i) an alternative correct answer, in which case this falls into category (a) and the answer should be rewarded (ii) or an answer which on its own would be refused, in which case this falls into category (c) and the answer should be refused (c) Extra material which constitutes an alternative answer specifically refused in the Mark Scheme: this puts the Examiner in the position of having to 'choose' which is the candidate's 'final' answer - the Examiner cannot be sure what the candidate has understood - and the mark cannot be awarded (d) Extra material which distorts or contradicts the correct answer: this affects communication - the Examiner cannot be sure what the candidate has understood - and the mark cannot be awarded (e) Extra material introduced by the candidate and which does not feature in the original transcript: this affects communication - the Examiner cannot be sure what the candidate has understood - and the mark cannot be awarded.
-It can sometimes be difficult to draw the line between what is a deduction made by an able candidate on the basis of what they have heard and pure guesswork.
-Therefore where a particular answer is not covered in the Mark Scheme, Examiners should consult their Team Leader
+(a) Extra material, mentioned in the Mark Scheme, which reinforces the correct answer or in itself constitutes an alternative correct answer: this is acceptable and is not penalised (b) Extra material which constitutes an alternative answer, but which is not explicitly mentioned in the Mark Scheme: the Examiner needs to decide, by consulting the text and the Team Leader if necessary, whether the alternative answer constitutes: (i) an alternative correct answer, in which case this falls into category (a) and the answer should be rewarded or (ii) an answer which on its own would be refused, in which case this falls into category (c) and the answer should be refused (c) Extra material which constitutes an alternative answer specifically refused in the Mark Scheme: this puts the Examiner in the position of having to 'choose' which is the candidate's 'final' answer - the Examiner cannot be sure what the candidate has understood - and the mark cannot be awarded (d) Extra material which distorts or contradicts the correct answer: this affects communication - the Examiner cannot be sure what the candidate has understood - and the mark cannot be awarded (e) Extra material introduced by the candidate and which does not feature in the text: this affects communication - the Examiner cannot be sure what the candidate has understood - and the mark cannot be awarded.
+It can sometimes be difficult to draw the line between what is a deduction made by an able candidate on the basis of what they have read and pure guesswork.
+Therefore where an answer of this sort occurs which is not covered in the Mark Scheme, Examiners should consult their Team Leader

-Page 6 Mark Scheme Syllabus Paper Cambridge IGCSE - May/June 2015 0520 13
+Page 6 Mark Scheme Paper Cambridge IGCSE - March 2016 0520 12